2019/2020 Competency-Based Task/Competency List for Emergency Medical Technician I (8333/36 weeks)

 - Explain the benefits and responsibilities of membership in the student organization as a student and in professional/civic organizations as an adult.

 - Demonstrate leadership skills through participation in student organization activities, such as meetings, programs, and projects.

 - Identify Internet safety issues and procedures for complying with acceptable use standards.

 Introducing Emergency Medical Technician (EMT) I

 Exploring Fundamentals of Emergency Medical Services (EMS) Systems

-- Explain the impact of research and evidence-based decision making on EMS care.
+- Explain the influence of research and evidence-based decision making on EMS care.

 - Describe the roles and responsibilities of an EMT toward personal safety and the safety of the crew, patient, and bystanders.